 Polixeni Papapetrou: Australian Centre for Photography

-I was previously unaware of Polixeni Papapetrou’s work, but I was really excited to be able to attend the opening of her retrospective at the Australian Centre for Photography during a recent trip to Sydney.
+I was previously unaware of Polixeni Papapetrou’s work, cost but I was really excited to be able to attend the opening of her retrospective at the Australian Centre for Photography during a recent trip to Sydney.

 It is a remarkable collection of work, with a cohesive conceptual thread that runs through each distinct series of images.
 One of its greatest successes is the collaboration between the artist and her daughter Olympia (and more recently her son Solomon and their friends) who are centre-stage throughout the work.